InKolev/Kafka-Rest-Proxy-Client-Dotnet/README.md

 # Kafka-Rest-Proxy-Client-Dotnet
 Simple .NET client for easy access to Kafka Rest Proxy.

-Currently supports only fast *publish* of messages.
+Currently supports only fast **publish** of messages.
-The speed of each publish is pretty much network bound (also varies depending on the size of the message).
+The speed of each publish is pretty much **network bound** (speed varies depending on the size of the message).

-If the Kafka Rest Proxy is set up in the same data center as the client application, you can reach average publish speed around 2-3 ms per single message (tested with messages of size between 1 and 5kbs).
+If the Kafka Rest Proxy is set up in the same data center as the client application,
+you can reach **average publish speed around 2-3 ms per single message** (tested with messages of size between 1 and 5kbs).

 # Example usage

 ## Initialize client